Frequently Asked Questions - Investment

 However, there is still an important aspect which you need to keep in mind.
 Although physically, investments are no longer available in paper format (the printed certificates referred to above), there would still be the need to keep a proper and up-to-date register of all holdings.
 When it comes to foreign investments, this register is usually maintained by a “custodian”, typically a division of a major global bank.
 Obviously, the investments held in custody by one of these banks are segregated from those which it owns.
 The “Custody Fee” is the fee which is payable to such bank for keeping a proper register of the foreign investment.

 Normally, and depending on the type of investment, custody banks operate in reputable jurisdictions that give top protection to clients’ holdings.
 If you are unsure about the level of protection in other jurisdictions, ask your financial entity for more information.

-Why have nominee accounts become so popular?
+Question: Why have nominee accounts become so popular?

 While the certificated form was the traditional way of holding investments, pooled nominee accounts are now by far the most common.
 Nominee accounts allow investors to own investments (such as shares, bonds, or funds) without becoming involved in any of the associated administration or paperwork.
 The benefit to customers is that the process to trade (buy and sell) investments is faster, simpler and most often cheaper.

 Nevertheless, the fact that the investments are recorded in the name of the financial entity means you will have to get its authorisation to trade your securities.
 In other words, you cannot sell an investment which you purchased from entity A through entity B without having obtained authorisation from entity A. Most of the times, if you are unhappy with the services received from a particular entity and wish to transfer out of its nominee account to another firm, without selling your existing investments, you will usually be charged for this.

 Question: How do nominee accounts work in practice?

 When you accept to use nominee services offered by your investment firm, your investments would be legally owned by your financial entity.